wazuh/wazuh-documentation/source/installation-guide/index.rst

 Packages list
 -------------

-In the :ref:`Packages list <packages>` section you will find all the packages required for the installation of Wazuh |WAZUH_LATEST|.
+In the :ref:`Packages list <packages>` section, you will find all the packages required for the installation of Wazuh |WAZUH_LATEST|.

 .. toctree::